lmt822/comp116-mli/README.md

 #### General Questions

 ##### 19. How did you verify the successful username-password pairs?
-		Follow TCP stream and check for response code to see if login was successfull or not
+		Follow TCP stream and check for response(code, SUCCESSFUL, FAIL) to see if login was successfull or not

 ##### 20. What advice would you give to the owners of the username-password pairs that you found so their account information would not be revealed "in-the-clear" in the future?